 Justice Ruth Bader Ginsburg Has Cancer Again, Says She Will Remain On The Court

-Supreme Court Justice Ruth Bader Ginsburg says her cancer has returned and that chemotherapy is yielding positive results.
-In a statement, she said that her most recent scan July 7 "indicated significant reduction of the liver lesions and no new disease."
+Justice Ruth Bader Ginsburg says that her cancer has returned and that chemotherapy is yielding positive results.
+In a statement, she said that her most recent scan, on July 7, "indicated significant reduction of the liver lesions and no new disease."

-In the statement, Ginsburg said she began a course of chemotherapy (gemcitabine) on May 19 after a periodic scan in February, followed by a biopsy, revealed lesions on her liver.
-She said her recent hospitalizations to remove gallstones and treat an infection were unrelated to the recurrence of the cancer.
+In the statement, Ginsburg said she began a course of chemotherapy on May 19 after a periodic scan in February, followed by a biopsy, revealed lesions on her liver.
+She said her recent hospitalizations to remove gallstones and to treat an infection were unrelated to the recurrence of the cancer.

 "Immunotherapy first essayed proved unsuccessful.
 The chemotherapy course, however, is yielding positive results," the statement said.